coreos/docs/cluster-management/setup/cluster-discovery/index.md

 ### Invalid Cloud-Config

 The most common problem with cluster discovery is using invalid cloud-config, which will prevent the cloud-config from being applied to the machine.
-Formatting errors are easy to do with YAML.
+The YAML format uses indention to represent data hierarchy, which makes it easy to create an invalid cloud-config.
 You should always run newly written cloud-config through a [YAML validator](yamllint.com).

 Unfortunately, if you are providing an SSH-key via cloud-config, it can be hard to read the `coreos-cloudinit` log to find out what's wrong.
 If you're using a cloud provider, you can normally provide an SSH-key via another method which will allow you to log in.
 If you're running on bare metal, the [coreos.autologin]({{site.url}}/docs/running-coreos/bare-metal/booting-with-pxe/#setting-up-pxelinux.cfg) kernel option will bypass authentication, letting you read the journal.